400g Organic Khorasan Flour (413)

 100g active Rye Sourdough starter

-Mix the yeasty water with the flour and, using a dough hook, mix the ingredients together at a low speed for about 4 minutes.
-If necessary, add a little extra water or flour to ensure that the resultant dough holds together well without being so sticky that it is difficult to handle.
+Using a dough hook, mix the ingredients together at a low speed for 4 to 5 minutes.
+If necessary add a little extra water or flour, to ensure that the dough holds together well without being so sticky that it’s difficult to handle.

 Turn the bundle of dough out on to an oiled baking board/work surface.
 Work the dough for another minute or two before shaping the dough into a firm ball and placing it in a clean, oiled bowl to prove.
 Cover the bowl with cling film (or a stretchy plastic cover) and leave the dough to double in size.
 In a warm-ish kitchen this will probably take about 45 minutes.

-Place the filled loaf tin in a large plastic bag and leave it to rise for another 25 minutes.
+Put the loaf into a proving basket, place it in a large plastic bag and leave it to rise for another 25 minutes.

-If possible, a few minutes before putting the loaf in the oven, pour some boiling water into a baking tray/roasting tin in the bottom of the oven (having put the baking tray/roasting tin in place before turning the oven on).
-Allow the oven to get to the required temperature.
+If possible, a few minutes before putting the loaf in the oven, pour a cup full of water into a baking tray/roasting tin in the bottom of the oven (having put the baking tray/roasting tin in place before turning the oven on).
+Allow the oven to re-gain the desired temperature.

-Before putting the bread in the oven, it is good to make a number of slashes to the top of the loaf with a baker’s lame or razor blade.
+Before putting the bread in the oven, make some slashes across the top of the loaf with a baker’s lame or razor blade.
+If you can spray a little water over the loaf that may also help the dough to remain flexible as it rises.

 Stage 4 Baking